Environmental issues in Egypt: Air Pollution

 Air pollution in downtown Cairo ranks higher than acceptable world standards by 10 to 100 times.
-Cairo has poor air quality due to the lack of rain and its layout of tall buildings and narrow streets, which create a bowl effect (bad ventilation and the consequent trapping of pollutants).
+The air in Egypt can be very thick and grey, creating a visible haze over Cairo.
+Cairo's poor air quality is caused by the lack of rainfall and its layout of tall buildings and narrow streets, which create a bowl effect (bad ventilation and the consequent trapping of pollutants).
 The main air pollution problem in Egypt is particulate matter.
 The most notable sources of the dust and small particles are transportation, industry, and open-air waste-burning.
-The wind blowing from arid areas around Egypt (e.g. the Western Desert) is a large source of dust.

-The air in Egypt can be very thick and grey; there is a haze over Cairo.
-Another form of air pollution in the streets is carbon monoxide (CO) resulting from excessive automobile exhaust and factory emissions.
-The sky is grey rather than blue, as it is in Mexico City, London, and Beijing.
-Pollutants cause many respiratory diseases.
+The wind blowing from arid areas around Egypt (e.g., the Western Desert) is also a large source of dust.
+Another form of air pollution in the streets is carbon monoxide from excessive automobile exhaust and factory emissions.

 The United States Environmental Protection Agency has published risk data which states that above the safe limit, the risk of developing serious respiratory diseases, cancer and cardiovascular disease from exposure to air pollution (dust and soot, hydrocarbons, and heavy metal compounds) is two people in every 1,000.

 Noise pollution

 Rising noise pollution in the 24-hour metropolis of Cairo has reached extremely high levels, leading to health problems.
 In the city center, noise levels reach an average of 90 decibels (dB) and never drop below 70 dB, comparable to being inside a factory.
-A 2007 study by the Egyptian National Research Centre (NRC) said "What's striking about Cairo is that noise levels on different streets at different times of day are well over limits set by the Environmental Protection Agency (EPA)".
-Noise pollution can contribute to many health problems.
+A 2007 study by the Egyptian National Research Centre (NRC) said, "What's striking about Cairo is that noise levels on different streets at different times of day are well over limits set by the Environmental Protection Agency (EPA)".

+Impact on agriculture

+From 1999 to 2010, approximately 176 foreign energy companies invested in Egypt's abundant, fuel resources.
+Many of these foreign companies including British Petroleum and British Gas, began to build energy and fertilizer plants in Egypt along the Mediterranean coast in Ras El Bar and surrounding governates in order to export fuel.
+Along the Mediterranean coast, these energy and fertilizer plants produce 70% of national production.
+The construction of energy and fertilizer plants in Egypt has affected local farming, in particular, by destroying arable land and crop production.
+As a result, many Egyptians are protesting against the use of these energy and fertilizer companies particularly in Ras El Bar, Idku, and El Dabaa.